 Instructions

-Add the chopped baby bok choy, minced garlic, ginger and curry paste to the pot and stir.
+Step 4: Add the chopped baby bok choy, garlic, ginger and curry paste and stir.
 Cook for about 2 minutes, until fragrant.

-Then, pour in the coconut aminos or soy sauce, oyster sauce and a can of coconut milk.
-Stir in additional salt, to taste.
+Step 5: Pour in the coconut aminos or soy sauce, oyster sauce and coconut milk.

-Add the chicken back to the pot, partially cover and simmer for about 15 minutes on medium heat, until the chicken is cooked through.
-Turn off the heat, squeeze in lime juice and let cool for about 5 minutes before serving.
+Step 6: Next, add the chicken thighs back to the pot, partially cover and let it simmer for about 15-20 minutes.
+Turn off the heat, squeeze in some lime juice and let cool for a few minutes before serving.

 Ingredients